Skip to content

 fix a white paper length

-Fix a draft that’s too short or too long
+How to fix a draft that’s too short or too long

 I’ve seen everything from a one-page sales sheet to a 100-page book called a “white paper.”

-Clearly these are both pretty extreme examples.
+Clearly those were both extreme examples.

-Most white papers today are 6 to 8 pages of main body copy (2,000 to 3,500 words).
+Most white papers today are 6 to 8 pages of main body (2,000 to 3,500 words) plus 5 or more pages at the start and end:

 That means the final page count is usually 12 to 16 pages total.

-What about a draft that’s way too short or way too long?
-Can you save it?
+But what if your draft is way too short or too long?
+Can you fix it?

 Yes, you can.
 And here are some practical tips on how to do it.